jdmedlock/dbdesign/README.md

 that have been developed for MongoDB including [Doctrine](https://github.com/doctrine), [MongoLink](http://mongolink.org/), and [Mandango](https://mandango.org/).

+The three main advantages of using Mongoose versus native MongoDB are:

+1. MongooseJS provides an abstraction layer on top of MongoDB that eliminates the need to use named collections.
+2. Models in Mongoose perform the bulk of the work of establishing up default values for document properties and validating data.
+3. Functions may be attached to Models in MongooseJS.
+This allows for seamless incorporation of new functionality.

+The net result of these is the simplification of database access from applications.

+The main disadvantage of Mongoose is that abstraction comes at the cost of [performance](https://codeandcodes.com/tag/mongoose-vs-mongodb-native/) compared to that of native MongoDB.

+### Mongoose Concepts

 Mongoose uses schemas to model the data an application wishes to store and manipulate in MongoDb.
 This includes features such as type casting, validation, query building, and more.